Nadwey/PSMove-Clicker/README.md

 Install [gammasoft71/xtd](https://github.com/gammasoft71/xtd) and add it to this project:

-- go to project root dir, and run `xtdc run`, ignore the errors
+- go to project root dir, and run `xtdc build`, ignore the errors

 ### Step 2